 The Hon.
 Cate Faehrmann MLC (p.
 21-23) began asking the Minister for Transport the Hon.
-Andrew Constance about the 38% increase in rider fatalities and 31% increase in pedestrian fatalities over the past year.
+Andrew Constance about the 38% increase in rider fatalities.
+Followed by a 31% increase in pedestrian fatalities over the past year.
 Cate Faehrmann went on to raise issues with Minister Constance including:

 - Driver education

 - The road safety campaign Bicycle NSW has developed with Police

 - The Heavy Vehicle National Law Review and the Heavy Vehicle Campaign by Bicycle NSW, and

 - Safety issues for people riding across light rail tracks and the SafeRails technology